List of Responding Schools

-Several of the in-house projects are supervised by faculty or administrators.
-In addition, students often assist faculty members with their pro bono projects, which often take the form of research and publication.
+Students often assist faculty members with their pro bono projects, which often take the form of research and publications.

 Faculty who are members of the New York State Bar provide free legal advice to guests at Loaves and Fishes, the local soup kitchen.

 There is no formal faculty pro bono policy.
 Faculty and administrators serve as advisors to student organizations and regularly participate in the Law School’s annual Service Day.

 No pro bono requirement exists for faculty.
 Many, however, are involved in a variety of pro bono projects including: leadership with local social service-oriented agencies, immigration/asylumcasework and human rights projects.

 Many faculty participate in pro bono work during the academic year; however, the hours are not tracked by the Law School.
 For instance, Professor James Albert established the James Arthur Albert Foundation that assets thousands of children in Belize to attend school.
 Professor David McCord is a Levitt Distinguished Community Service Award winner and an Iowa Governor's Public Service Award winner.
 Professor Ellen Yee is a recipient of the University’s Madelyn M. Levitt Distinguished Community Service Award.
 Professor Yee’s record of public service includes her work establishing Drake’s Next Course, part of the Food Recovery Network, which provides the excess food from Sodexo dining services to area shelters.